bdusell/jitsu-string/README.md

 strings in PHP.

 Why?
-Because many of PHP's built-in string functions are poorly named, have awkward interfaces, and treat valid edge cases as error conditions.
+Because many of PHP's built-in string functions are poorly named, have awkward interfaces, and treat arguably valid edge cases as errors.

 `StringUtil` addresses these issues, providing a more intuitive interface to the standard PHP string functions while offering capabilities which are lacking